Graduate Student Resources

 Serving as a research assistant (RA) is an important part of the professional development and training that Tufts offers graduate students.
 Research assistants are graduate students who receive a stipend as part of their training.

 Nature Masterclasses online training courses will help you develop skills across a range of essential research activities and are available via Tufts' subscription.

 Work/life refers to the intersection of your professional life and personal/family life, and to the information, resources, and policies that help you navigate those intersections.
 The definitive source of information about many graduate student work/life balance policies is in your Graduate Student Handbook.

-The Tufts Career Center offers a variety of support and resources for AS&E and SMFA graduate students who are looking for work that aligns with their personal career goals.
-Graduate students have access to career development opportunities and resources that will help establish career readiness and prepare students for career success.
+AS&E and SMFA graduate students have access to career development opportunities and resources that will help establish career readiness and prepare students for career success.

 Counseling and Mental Health Service

 Office visits and services are covered for graduate students who have paid a Health and Wellness fee.

 Office visits are covered for graduate students who have paid a Health and Wellness fee.

 AS&E and SMFA graduate students in need of academic support can seek help from the StAAR Center.
 Students are welcome to schedule one-on-one appointments and attend workshops for enhancing writing, academic, public speaking, and presentation skills.